Nicolas Eekman: Career as an artist

 After settling in Paris in 1921, Eekman continued showing his art in France and abroad.
 He was an acquaintance of Fred Klein, Piet Mondrian, César Domela, Georges Vantongerloo and Frans Masereel.
 He became friends with gallerist Jeanne Bucher who in 1928 exhibited his work along with Mondrian's.
-This would be the only time that Mondrian's paintings would be exhibited in a gallery in Paris.
-They were close friends.
+Nicolas Eekman and Piet Mondrian were close friends.

 During the 1930s, Eekman participated in many group exhibitions, mainly in the United States, and his solo exhibitions took place all over Europe.

 In the interwar period, Eekman was part of the artistic movement that revolved around Montparnasse.
 There he became friends with Jean Lurçat, Louis Marcoussis, André Lhote, Marc Chagall, Picasso, Dalí, Fernand Léger and Max Ernst, among others.

 In 1937, at the International Exhibition in Paris, Eekman won the gold medal for his painting La pelote bleue, which was purchased by the State for the Jeu de Paume Museum.

 Eekman's work was included in the 1939 exhibition and sale Onze Kunst van Heden (Our Art of Today) at the Rijksmuseum in Amsterdam.

 In the beginning of World War II, he was sought by the Nazis and settled momentarily in Saint-Jean-de-Luz, where he signed his work under the Ekma pseudonym.

 In 1944, the Royal Museums of Fine Arts in Brussels organized a significant exhibition in which he participated, which the Queen Elisabeth of Belgium attended.

 At the International Exhibition in Deauville in 1956 he was awarded the Nude Art Prize.

 In 1961, an important fresco (2.50 x 1.40 m. – 8.2 x 4.5 ft.) of medicinal plants from around the world was commissioned to Eekman by Prof. H. Griffon and was completed for Paris Orly Airport's drugstore.